-Common Sense Parenting (CSP)
+Common Sense Parenting® (CSP)

 About This Program

-Target Population: Parents and other caregivers of children ages 6 - 16 years.
+Target Population: Parents and other caregivers of children ages 6-16 years

-For parents/caregivers of children ages: 0 – 0
+For parents/caregivers of children ages: 6 – 16

 Essential Components

-Each Common Sense ParentingSM (CSP) class is formatted to include a review of the prior session including homework, instruction of the new skill, modeled examples, skill practice/feedback, and a summary.
-The course components are organized as follows:
+- A class curriculum that is formatted to include a review of the prior session including homework, instruction of the new skill, modeled examples, skill practice/feedback, and a summary.

-Session 1 – Parents are Teachers
+- Session 1 – Parents are Teachers

 - Effective discipline